newjersey/navigator.business.nj.gov/web/roadmaps/tasks/check-local-requirements.md

 Now that your business is ready to operate, it's time to obtain your mercantile license.
 A mercantile license helps your local government track businesses in the area.
 Not all municipalities will require mercantile license, you will want to check with your local clerk's office.

-1. **Mercantile License:** Obtain your mercantile license as required by your local government.

 After you complete this task, you will have:
 - A mercantile licese